hascheel/ng-bootstrap-role-based-authorization-example/README.md

 # Angular 10 with Bootstrap - Role Based Authorization Example

 An example of how to implement role based authorization / access control in Angular 10.
 Using JWT authentication with refresh tokens and a fake backend.
-This is a implementation of a tutorial of [Jason Watmore](https://jasonwatmore.com/post/2020/09/09/angular-10-role-based-authorization-tutorial-with-example).

 There are three pages - a login page, a home page and an admin page.
 There are two roles - a regular user (Role.User) that can access the home page, and an admin user (Role.Admin) that can access everything.